-Check with your Garden Leader for guidelines specific to your garden!
+Gardeners are expected to abide by the guidelines/rules set by the CGC as well as the leader(s) of their garden.
+Check with your garden leader for guidelines specific to your garden!
 The following are the generalized guidelines CGC gardeners are expected to follow.

 - All gardeners are required to help with the general upkeep of the entire community garden.
 Your garden leader(s) may organize work parties for this purpose.
 If you are unable to attend a scheduled work session, please plan to spend approximately two hours per month on your own to help maintain the common garden areas.
 Call your garden leader for chores that need doing.

 - To help keep our gardens looking neat and beautiful, we ask that all gardeners pick up trash wherever you see it.
 If we all pitch in, no one person has to do too much.

 - Please put weeds, dead plants, etc. into the compost bin provided.
 Any diseased plants are to be bagged and put in the trash so as not to contaminate the gardens.

 - You are responsible for the care and maintenance of your plot and it is intended for growing food, flower, herbs for personal consumption.
 If your plot appears to be untended for a period of one month, and you haven’t contacted your garden leader(s), your plot can be assigned to another gardener.
 Call your garden leader if you need help or if you will be out of town for an extended period of time.
 If you plan to discontinue use of your space, please let a leader know as soon as possible so that your plot can be assigned to another gardener.